WHaverals/IntroDH-Fall2024/datasets.md

 - **[Derrida's Library Annotations](https://dataspace.princeton.edu/handle/88435/dsp01gf06g579z)**: An intimate look into the margins of Jacques Derrida's personal library, where the philosopher's handwritten notes offer a unique perspective on his thoughts and work.
 - **[Virgin Mary Tales](https://zenodo.org/record/6909569)**: A narrative compilation that spans centuries, documenting tales of the Virgin Mary within Ethiopia, Eritrea, and Egypt from 1300 to the present.
 - **[Shakespeare & Company Lending Library Records](https://shakespeareandco.princeton.edu/about/data/)**: The borrowing records from the iconic English-language lending library in 1920s-1930s Paris.
+- **[Princeton University Art Museum](https://artmuseum.princeton.edu/)**: The Princeton University Art Museum collection includes over 113,000 works of art that range from ancient to contemporary art and span the globe.
+The museum's [API](https://github.com/Princeton-University-Art-Museum/puam-api-docs) offers digital access to detailed collection data.
+This includes information about each artwork, like the creator, creation date, physical dimensions, medium used, and analytical insights from curators or scholars.
+For more information, see also [this excellent blog post](https://artmuseum.princeton.edu/story/exploration-and-innovation-new-digital-tools-increase-engagement).
+- **[Papers of Princeton](https://theprince.princeton.edu/princetonperiodicals/)**: A collection of digitized Princeton University student newspapers, including _The Daily Princetonian_, _The Woman's Newspaper of Princeton_, and _The Nassau Literary Review_.

 ### Miscellaneous
 - **[North American Comics Metadata](https://github.com/ktopham/comics-as-data)**: Dive into the metadata from the Michigan State University Library Comics Art Collection.